-Use the report\route\status command to identify nets with routing errors.
-For more information see this link in the UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949).
+Use the report_route_status command to identify nets with routing errors.
+For more information see section Routing in the UltraFast Design Methodology Guide for FPGAs and SOCs (UG949).

 The router reports routing congestion during Route finalize.
 The highest congested regions are listed for each direction (North, East, South, and West).
 For each region, the information includes the dimensions in routing tiles, the routing utilization labeled "Max Cong," and the bounding box coordinates (lower-left corner to upper-right corner).
-The "INT\xxx" numbers are the coordinates of the interconnecting routing tiles that are visible in the device routing resource view.
+The "INT_xxx" numbers are the coordinates of the interconnecting routing tiles that are visible in the device routing resource view.